Govt issues revised guidelines for home isolation of mild or asymptomatic COVID-19 cases | Health

 - India

-The Union health ministry on Wednesday said COVID-19 patients under home isolation will stand discharged after at least seven days from testing positive and no fever for three successive days, in revised guidelines for home isolation of mild or asymptomatic cases.
+The Union health ministry on Wednesday said home isolation of COVID-19 patients will end after at least seven days from testing positive and no fever for three successive days, in revised guidelines for home isolation of mild or asymptomatic cases.

+Also, there is no need for re-testing after the home isolation period is over.
+Earlier, the duration of home isolation ended after 10 days of onset of symptoms.

 Underlining that steroids are not indicated in mild disease and should not be self-administered, the ministry said overuse and inappropriate use of steroids may lead to additional complications.